More

 FileVault Management on macOS Devices with MDM

-What is FileVault Full Disk Encryption?
+What is FileVault Disk Encryption?

-FileVault full disk encryption for macOS devices is Apple’s built-in data security feature, available on macOS version 10.3 and above.
+FileVault disk encryption for Mac devices is Apple’s built-in data security feature, available on macOS version 10.3 and above.
 This feature operates in the background, automating the disk encryption.
 FileVault prevents unauthorized access to data and documents stored on the disk by encrypting the disk and demands a recovery key for accessing encrypted data.

 Understanding FileVault Recovery Keys: PRK and IRK